12 Crafts for Kids Who Love Dinosaurs

 Kids can get a little messy with paint and learn how to transform their handprint into a dinosaur with this craft from Simple Everyday Mom.
 Set up a clean space and paint your kid’s hand a bright color.
 Then have them spread out their fingers (especially that pinky) and let them stamp it on a sheet of paper.
 Allow the paint to dry fully, and then let kids decorate their ‘saur and its surroundings.

 Next time you get a package filled with bubble wrap, save it all for this DIY dinosaur print project.
 The project uses bubble wrap as a stamp that gives the dinosaur cutouts a bumpy and unique texture.
 This painting technique can be used on pretty much any sheet of paper, so it’s a cool trick for young artists to master.
 Check out the details on In The Playroom’s site.

 12. Super Simple Brontosaurus Dinosaur Craft

-The Brontosaurus likely ate the leaves from very tall trees, so you’ll need to cut out a very long neck when making this paper dinosaur.
-When you’re done, you can use the extra scraps of materials to make trees that the dinosaurs can eat off of.
-Check out the details for the fun craft on Super Simple’s site.
+Scientists believe the Brontosaurus likely ate the leaves from very tall trees, so kids will need to cut out a very long neck when making this paper plate dinosaur.
+Kids can use extra scraps of materials to make trees that their dinosaurs can eat off of.
+Watch through all the steps with Easy Kid Crafts how-to video.